 If you’re using Instagram as your main social media channel, it’s a good idea to develop a visual style guide for what to post.

 Think of your Instagram feed as the visual voice of your brand – it should be distinctly recognisable as yours.

-Start with your brand's colour palette and then create and curate images that are consistent with your colors and the emotions you want to convey.
+Start with your brand’s colour palette and then create and curate images that are consistent with your colours and the emotions you want to convey.